Brick wall showing rising damp damage with salt stains and crumbling mortar at the base

 White Salt Deposits

-Those white, chalky streaks on your brickwork are salt deposits — called efflorescence.
+Those white, chalky streaks on your brickwork are salt deposits left by rising damp — called efflorescence.
 As moisture rises through the wall, it carries dissolved salts from the ground.
 When the water evaporates, the salts crystallise on the surface.
 Over time, they eat into mortar joints and weaken the masonry from the inside — even when the surface looks dry.

 Interior wall beside a timber cabinet with brown and pink tide-mark stain creeping up from the base, plaster discolouring and peeling